MuhammadA15/Client-Server-Cache-System/README.md

 # Client-Server-HTTP-Cacher
-Mock client-server program that allows client to send URLs to the server.
-The server then makes an HTTP GET request over port 80 to the URL sent by the client and if it exists, the HTTP response is cached into a file.
-The URL is also stored into a cache file which can only hold up to 5 URLs at once.
-If the client sends a URL and the cache is full, the server will delete the oldest entry and its corresponding HTTP file.
+Mock cache system that takes URLs from client and make requests to the URLs on the server.
+The HTTP responses are stored in files to emulate a cache.

 # How-To-Run
 To compile the server use "gcc -o server pserver.c"